petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 So the benefit of partitions is that they are physically separate - meaning less resource contention, higher rates of parallelization
-The cost is that there is no coordination of data between them - meaning no guarantee of ordering <b>across</b> partitions - only <b>within</b> them!
+The cost is that there is no coordination of data between them - meaning no guarantee of ordering <b>across</b> partitions - only <b>within</b> them.

+This means that a partition is a hard boundary on the ordered delivery guarantee Kafka provides.

 ## Our imaginary scenario

-Let's just say we are some kind of ecommerce system that takes orders from customers When an order goes through its lifecycle, the status changes, & an event is emitted via Kafka The comms system subscribes to these events, & sends customers emails
+Let's just say we are some kind of ecommerce system that takes orders from customers.
+When an order goes through its lifecycle, the status changes, & an event is emitted via Kafka.
+The comms system subscribes to these events, & sends customers emails.

 ![Diagram](/assets/arch.png)